51: 11/2004

 not expect they'd be buying another one anytime soon.
 Ditto

-furniture, cars, travel bookings, etc.
+furniture, cars, travel bookings, etc. A: Two important "context" issues

 surrounding Recency.
 First, Recency is a "relative"